brunobcfum/moaemu/README.md

-# pymace - Python Mobile Ad-Hoc Computing Emulator
+# Moaemu - Mobile Ad-Hoc Emulation Framework
 This software is part of the paper: MACE: Mobile Ad-Hoc Computing Emulator

 ## Installation